cyberbotics/webots-doc/reference/cubemap.md

 }

 ```
-where `extension` will be either `.jpg` or `.png` and is automatically selected by the loading algorithm depending on what files it finds.
+Where `extension` will be either `.jpg` or `.png` and is automatically selected by the loading algorithm depending on what files it finds.

 For example, the `textureBaseName` "noon\_sunny\_empty" and `directory` "textures/cubic" will generate these URLs: